mrcodetastic/quickviewer.app/README.md

 tl/dr: Use it @ https://quickviewer.app/

+It kind of sucks, but it was built out of pure boredom.

 **This project contains three components:**
 1. QuickView - Qt client (Windows, Linux) project;
 2. quickviewer_proxy - The intermediary proxy server written in Golang